 9. Eggs

-Cooked eggs are not only very nutritious for humans, they can also be good for birds.
+Cooked eggs are not only very nutritious for humans, but they can also be good for birds.
 Mix some egg bits with other conventional bird food, and it will get eaten.

 You may also consider preserving and processing egg shells for nutrition, as they are loaded with calcium.
 To do so, clean the shells, then crush and grind them, and place them in a pot or container.